HomeSite MapContact Us

 How much money does the film & entertainment industry bring to the Miami-Dade County economy?
 Jobs?

-The Film & Entertainment Industry employs approximately 10,000 full and part time workers and has an annual impact of $2 billion dollars to the local economy with permitted productions contributing more than $150 million.
+The Film & Entertainment Industry employs approximately 10,000 full and part time workers and has an annual impact of over $1 billion dollars to the local economy with permitted productions contributing more than $150 million.

 top